YetundeBadru/AWS-Web-Application/README.md

-# Building a Scalable Web Infrastructure by Launching an EC2 Instance for SmartShop
+# Building a Scalable Web Infrastructure by Launching an EC2 Instance in Ireland Region for SmartShop
 Welcome to my project!
 Below are some details organized with collapsible sections.
 #### 7th December, 2024.
 ## Table of Content